This entry includes a walking tour! Take the tour.

 Backstory and Context

-City Hall stands as a monument to Kansas City’s early history, notably one dominated by the Pendergast family political machine.
-In 1880, Irish-immigrant James Pendergast moved to Kansas City and used gambling winnings to open a bar, which afforded him a chance to make political connections, leading to nine straight terms on the city council.
-Following in his lead was his younger brother, Tom, who was elected for three more terms before becoming chairman of the Jackson County Democratic Club.
-During their tenure, the brothers and political friends built a machine that controlled prosecutors and police through bribes, had ties to the mafia, and used the government to benefit their private businesses.1
+City Hall stands as a monument to Kansas City’s history in the early 20th century, a history that was dominated by the Pendergast family political machine.
+In 1880, Irish immigrant James Pendergast moved to Kansas City and used his gambling winnings to open a bar.
+That bar provided a chance to James Pendergast to make political connections, and those connections led to nine straight terms on the city council.
+The long-serving city councilman developed considerable influence, but that would pake in comparison to the informal network of power developed by his younger brother, Tom, who became chairman of the Jackson County Democratic Club.
+During their years of influence, the Pendergast brothers and political friends built a machine that controlled prosecutors and police through bribes, had ties to the mafia, and used the government to benefit their private businesses.
+The Pendergasts used patronage to reward their friends, and given the way that these funds flowed to neighborhood leaders and residents, many Kansas City residents continued to vote for James Pendergast and other politicians that were part of the Democratic political machine.
+Meanwhile, middle-class reformers and political rivals worked to expose the Pendergasts for political corruption.
+1

-In 1925, Tom Pendergast benefitted from a vote that changed Kansas City’s government from with 32 city councilors in two chambers to 12 council members in one chamber, led by a city manager.
-The Pendergast machine easily achieved a voting majority and subsequently appointed a weak city manager and mayor.
-3
+In 1925, Tom Pendergast benefitted from a vote that changed Kansas City’s government as it went from 32 city councilors in two chambers to 12 council members in one chamber, led by a city manager.
+The Pendergast machine easily achieved a voting majority and subsequently appointed a weak city manager and the mayor who followed the wishes of Tom Pendergast in exchange for his support in each election.3

-Intriguingly, just as the tower was near completion, the Pendergast machine was coming to an end, notably when Tom pleaded guilty to tax evasion on May 24, 1939, partly due to the Federal Government’s actions towards cleaning up local political corruption..
+Just as this building's tower was near completion, the Pendergast machine was coming to an end.
+Tom Pendergast pleaded guilty to tax evasion on May 24, 1939, partly due to the Federal Government’s actions towards cleaning up local political corruption.

-City Hall now enjoys an observation deck, which is open weekday mornings and afternoons, and a statue of Abraham Lincoln reading to his son Tad in the south plaza.
+City Hall now offers tours that include a chance to view the city from the observation deck and a statue of Abraham Lincoln reading to his son Tad in the building's south plaza.

 2 Ibid., 61-62.